 Chair of trustees, Balfour Project

-Dear [INSERT MP’S NAME],
+Dear [INSERT YOUR NAME],

-I write to you as your constituent: my name is [INSERT YOUR NAME] and my home address is [INSERT HOME ADDRESS].
+I write to you as your constituent: my name is [INSERT YOUR NAME] and my address is [INSERT HOME ADDRESS].

-Ten years ago, Foreign Secretary William Hague said “We reserve the right to recognise a Palestinian state bilaterally at a moment of our choosing and when it can best help bring about peace”.
+Ten years ago, Foreign Secretary William Hague said “We reserve the right to recognise a Palestinian state bilaterally at a moment of our choosing, and when it can best help bring about peace”.